uw-madison-comps/uw-madison-comps.github.io/resources.md

 See the **[Calendar](https://uw-madison-comps.github.io/calendar)** for times and locations

 **Coding Club**
+    - All plant scientists welcome!
+    - Casual space to work on script and programing projects
     - Get feedback from other plant scientists
-    - Meets every Wednesday
+    - Meets every Wednesday: see the **[Calendar](https://uw-madison-comps.github.io/calendar)**
-    - Meet for collaborative projects

 **Monthly Meetings**
     - Organize events and workshops